brownthesr/three_body/README.md

 # Foreword
 See master.ipynb for the jupyter notebook outlining our findings.
 Note it may be beneficial to collapse the code blocks as they are very lengthy.
 Our examples are included in examples/ and our data generation is found in data.py.
+We include a sample below:

 ![Video of Neural ODE simulating 3 body problem](examples/equivariant_ODE.gif)